Skip to main content

 2. Use CiliumNetworkPolicy to implement application-specific network policies (e.g., service-to-service calls, external API access).

-• Platform teams manage CiliumClusterwideNetworkPolicy to ensure overall cluster security.
+• Platform team manages CiliumClusterwideNetworkPolicy to ensure overall cluster security.

-• Application teams manage CiliumNetworkPolicy to meet business requirements.
+• Application teams manage CiliumNetworkPolicy to meet business needs.

 Naming Conventions: